dataset-vn/crowdsource-tool/docs/source/guide/ml.md

 ## Troubleshooting

 When you encounter any error, there are several hints to get more insights.
 You can investigate most problems using the server console log.
-The machine learning backend runs as a separate server from Label Studio, so make sure you check the correct server console logs while troubleshooting.
+The machine learning backend runs as a separate server from Dataset, so make sure you check the correct server console logs while troubleshooting.

 > Note: When you start an ML backend using Docker Compose, the logs are located in:
 > - main process / inference logs: logs/uwsgi.log
 > - training logs: logs/rq.log

-### I launched the ML backend, but it appears as **Disconnected** after adding it in the Label Studio UI
+### I launched the ML backend, but it appears as **Disconnected** after adding it in the Dataset UI

 Your ML backend server might not have started properly.